 Huey: “Mr. Olsen, you’re a dean at a college; have a Ph.D. in education.
 Here I am a student in the college, learning my rights, and you’ve got a Ph.D., and you tell me you didn’t know your rights?”

 (Caution.
-Dear Young People, I post this excerpt as an example that The Panthers were aware of the laws of their state, not for you to show how hard you are and try and mimic this.
-You must use wisdom in all that you do.
-With the number of black men gunned down for nothing, do not try this at home.
+I post this excerpt as an example that The Panthers were aware of the laws of their state, not for anyone to mimic.
+With the number of black men gunned down for nothing, I do not advocate for anyone to try this at home.
 This was in 1966, this is 2016.
-I would not want anyone being hurt for trying to mimic the actions of Huey as stated above.
+I would not want anyone to be hurt for trying to mimic the actions of Huey as stated above.
 It’s important to obey the governing authorities, diffusing the situation if it is at all in your power to do so).